 Depending on the type of grass planted in your lawn and the area you live in, it’s not unusual for your lawn to turn brown during winter.
 Assuming there is no lawn disease, damage from de-icing salts or heavy foot traffic, your grass has just gone dormant and will green up again when warmer temps and rain arrive in spring.
 If your grass is brown in summer, it should green up again when high heat moderates and rain returns to normal levels.

-When weather is extremely dry or temperatures are extremely hot or cold, your grass becomes dormant and brown.
+When the weather is extremely dry or temperatures are extremely hot or cold, your grass becomes dormant and brown.
 But not dead.
 There’s no need to worry, it’s just the plant’s natural response to unfavorable conditions.
 While the leaves of the grass are brown, the crown deep inside the plant is very much alive.
 As with any plant under stress, it’s conserving resources until conditions improve.
 Once conditions are favorable again – rain returns or temperatures moderate – the turf should become green within 10-14 days without you lifting a finger.

 How long and when your grass goes brown in winter depends on the species and variety you planted.
 In the mid-Atlantic, New England, Great Lakes area, and other temperate areas, you should have cool-season grasses planted in your lawn.
 Many species of cool-season grasses go dormant when freezing temps arrive.
 If you live in the Southeast, Southwest, and other hot or arid areas, you should have warm-season grasses planted in your lawn.
 These species become dormant during very dry conditions and cold temperatures below 55 Fahrenheit but will green up again when rain arrives.